PSI-Intention2022/PSI-Competition/README.md

 ## 1. Overview
-Pedestrian behavior prediction is one of the most critical challenges for fully automated driving in urban settings, as it requires autonomous vehicles to interact safely and efficiently with pedestrians in diverse and dynamic environments.
-Accurate and robust pedestrian behavior prediction is crucial to ensure the safety of both pedestrians and the autonomous vehicles.
+Pedestrian behavior prediction poses a significant challenge for fully automated driving in urban environments, as it necessitates safe and efficient interaction between autonomous vehicles and pedestrians within dynamic and diverse surroundings.
+Ensuring the safety of pedestrians and autonomous vehicles alike relies heavily on accurate and reliable pedestrian behavior prediction.

 ## 2. Challenge Tracks